jestjs/jest/docs/TimerMocks.md

 Lastly, it may occasionally be useful in some tests to be able to clear all of the pending timers.
 For this, we have `jest.clearAllTimers()`.

-## Advance Timers by frame
+## Advance Timers by Frame

 In applications, often you want to schedule work inside of an animation frame (via `requestAnimationFrame`).
-We expose a convenance method `jest.runToFrame()` to advance all timers enough to execute all actively scheduled animation frames.
+We expose a convenance method `jest.runToFrame()` to advance all timers enough milliseconds to execute all actively scheduled animation frames.

 ```javascript
 jest.useFakeTimers();